-5.3.
 Reputation Risk

-Reputation risk is the current or prospective risk to earnings and capital arising from an adverse perception of the image of the Group on the part of customers, counterparties, shareholders, investors or regulators.
-Reputation risk could be triggered by poor performance, the loss of one or more of the Group's key directors, the loss of large customers, poor customer service, fraud or theft, customer claims, legal action and regulatory fines.
+Reputational risk is the current or prospective risk to earnings and capital arising from an adverse perception of the image of the Group by Clients, counterparties, shareholders, investors or regulators.
+Reputational risk could be triggered by poor performance, the loss of one or more of the Group's key directors, the loss of large Clients, poor Client service, fraud or theft, Client claims, legal action, regulatory fines and from negative publicity relating to the Group's operations whether such a fact is true or false.